eavestn/reflections/mountains/alaska-2023.md

 I don't know how I knew to answer the phone.
 I was asleep.
 My phone was silent when I woke up - no vibrating, face down.
 I turned it over and my mom was calling.
 I answered the phone knowing what was about to be said.
 My dad now in his late seventies had corrective heart surgery only a few days before.
 On the other end of the phone, my mom: "Thomas, I have some bad news.
 Daddy's died in the night."

-Everything after that is a fog, at least up to the point at which I had my hands on the steering wheel, getting onto the toll road.
+Everything after that is a fog, at least up to the point at which I had my hands on the steering wheel of my truck, getting onto the toll road.
 I remember driving at an early hour in March - closer to midnight than not - down Powhite Parkway.
 I think I remember the trees - black against a light-polluted, dark purple sky; the leafless trees were not quite ready to announce Spring here in Central Virginia.
 My parents' - my mom's - place above the James, below the fall line where the river becomes tidal, is about thirty minutes Northeast by car.

 My brother - bless him - being the oldest was the son who received the first call.
 He and I haven't spoken much about that morning; most of it we experienced together - but I will forever be grateful for what he handled alone.